gcfrxbots/rxbot/README.md

 `DEFAULT_SR_MSG = ""` || The message that will show up if a user types `!sr` or `!songrequest` by itself.
 Put your message between the quotes.

+`GPM_PLAYLIST = ""` || This is the name of your main Google Play Music playlist.
+When you choose `2.
+Update Playlist` in the playlist editor, the bot will check this playlist for any new songs, and add them to your bot's backup playlist.
+Put your playlist name between the quotes.

 ##### TITLE BLACKLIST FILTER

 `SONGBLSIZE = 8` || When a user requests a song (aside from Youtube links, obviously), the song they typed is searched on Google Play Music, and the bot picks the top result.
 However, the top result is sometimes a cover, remix, live performance, etc. which the user will probably not want.
 If this setting is above 1, the bot will take that many results, and sort through them using your blacklisted terms.
 So for example, if you have the word "remix" set as a blacklisted term, the bot will prioritize search results *without* the word "remix" in them.
 The higher this number is set, the more accurate your search results will be, but the slower the bot will respond to them.
 We recommend a setting between 3 and 8.